ruby/TryRuby/README.md

 Brazilian Portuguese translation by [_Ricardo da Verdade Silva_](https://github.com/ricardovsilva)<br>
 Japanese translation by _Koji Shimada_ & _Masayoshi Takahashi_

+Suggestions to improve translations are welcome.
+If you submit a pull request updating a translation please only change the files in folder _translations_, not the json files in folder _source_.
+These files will be updated automatically by the build/publish task.

 ## Preparing
 Clone this repo, and use bundler to get dependencies: